splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 .. _apm-error-detection:

-How error spans are detected
+How Splunk APM detects error spans
 =========================================

 Each :term:`span` in Splunk APM captures a single operation.
 Splunk APM considers a span to be an error span if the operation that the span captures results in an error.
-A span is considered to be an error span when any of the following conditions are met:
+Splunk APM considers a span to be an error span when any of the following conditions are met:

 * The ``otel.status_code`` field for the span is ``ERROR``. ``otel.status_code`` is set in the Splunk Distribution of the OpenTelemetry instrumentation using the native OTel field ``span.status``. ``span.status``, and subsequently ``otel.status_code``, are set based on either the HTTP status code or the gRPC status code.

-   * See :ref:`apm-http-status` to learn which ``http.status_code`` tag values set ``otel.status_code`` to ``ERROR`` in the OpenTelemetry instrumentation.
+   * See :ref:`apm-http-status` to learn which status code values set ``otel.status_code`` to ``ERROR`` in the OpenTelemetry instrumentation.
    * See :ref:`apm-grpc-status` to learn which ``rpc.grpc.status_code`` tag values set ``otel.status_code`` to ``ERROR`` in the OpenTelemetry instrumentation.
 * The ``error`` tag for the span is set to a truthy value, which is any value other than ``False`` or ``0``.